 - Prepare to configure I/O fencing on the new node.
-See "Preparing to configure I/O fencing on the new node" on page 249. - If the existing cluster runs server-based fencing, configure server-based fencing on the new node.
+See "Preparing to configure I/O fencing on the new node" on page 250. - If the existing cluster runs server-based fencing, configure server-based fencing on the new node.

-See "Configuring server-based fencing on the new node" on page 250.
+See "Configuring server-based fencing on the new node" on page 251.
 If the existing cluster runs disk-based fencing, you need not perform any additional step.
 Skip to the next task.
 After you copy the I/O fencing files and start I/O fencing, disk-based fencing automatically comes up.

 Copy the I/O fencing files from an existing node to the new node and start I/O fencing on the new node.
-Copy "Otacting I/O fencing on the new node."

-See "Starting I/O fencing on the new node" on page 251.
+See "Starting I/O fencing on the new node" on page 252.